-The Asheboro City School System does not discriminate on the basis of race, color, national origin, sex, or disability.
+The Asheboro City Schools System does not discriminate on the basis of race, color, national origin, sex, or disability.
 If anyone feels that discrimination has occurred on the basis of any of the above, he/she should contact:

-Mr. D.R.
-Cash, Director of Student Support Services

-Mrs. Carla Freemyer, Executive Director of Human Resources

-Dr. Aaron Woody, Assistant Superintendent for Curriculum and Instruction
+Mr. Jordi Roman, Director of Student Support Services Mrs. Carla Freemyer, Executive Director of Human Resources Dr. Wendy Rich, Assistant Superintendent for Curriculum and Instruction

-Dr. Cayce Favasuli, Director of Exceptional Children Services

-All employees and students should be free of unlawful discrimination, harassment, and bullying as a part of a safe, orderly, caring and inviting working and learning environment.
-The board expressly prohibits unlawful discrimination, harassment, or bullying, including on the basis of race, color, national origin, sex, sexual orientation, gender identity, pregnancy, religion, age or disability.
+Mr. Ray Horton, Director of Exceptional Children Services All employees and students should be free of unlawful discrimination, harassment, and bullying as a part of a safe, orderly, caring, and inviting working and learning environment.
+The board expressly prohibits unlawful discrimination, harassment, or bullying, including on the basis of membership in a socially distinct group, such as race, ethnicity, color, national origin, sex, sexual orientation, gender identity, pregnancy, religion, age, or disability.

 The board also prohibits retaliation against an employee or student who has exercised any rights made available through state or federal law, including prohibiting retaliation for reporting violations of this policy.
 Any violation of this policy is considered a serious violation and appropriate action will be taken in response to a violation.
-(Nondiscrimination on the Basis of Disabilities, Policy 1730/4022/7231 and Prohibition Against Discrimination, Harassment and Bullying, Policy 1710/4021/7230).
+(Nondiscrimination on the Basis of Disabilities, policy 1730/4022/7231, and Prohibition Against Discrimination, Harassment, and Bullying, policy 1710/4021/7230).